Garth Christian: Life

 After becoming a full-time freelance writer, he wrote for newspapers and magazines including the Birmingham Post, Birmingham Evening Mail, Nottingham Guardian, The Times, Country Life and New Scientist.
 From 1950, he was editor of The Plough.

 He wrote a number of books on conservation and ornithology, one of which, Down the Long Wind, had a jacket illustrated by Peter Scott.

 As a school governor, he took the unusual step of becoming an honorary (unpaid) teacher of biology, one afternoon a week.

+He died suddenly, aged 46, at his home in Beggar's Wood, North Chailey, Sussex.